-- Blade on a Stick: When not using cannons or flurries of throwing knives, Lord Shen fights using a cross-breed between a Flamberge and a Naginata.
+- Blade on a Stick: When not using cannons or flurries of throwing knives, Lord Shen fights with a modified guan dao, the Chinese equivalent of a naginata or halberd.

 - Blatant Lies: Shen's claim to Po that he was abandoned because his parents didn't love him.
-Presumably because, perceiving his own parents as having hated him, it's the most painful thing he can imagine to inflict on an enemy.
+Shen's belief that his parents hated him being the main source of his anguish, he turns this on Po as it's the most painful thing Shen can imagine.

 - Break Them by Talking: When Po confronts Shen in the foundry, the peacock manages to gain the upper hand by claiming that Po's parents didn't love him and abandoned him.

 - Brick Joke: When entering the prison, Monkey promises to warn the Furious Five with a "Caw-CAW!" to which it is pointed out how much it sounds like Crane, who protests by saying he never says that.
 At the finale of the film, Crane uses his "Wings of Justice!
 Caw-CAW!"

 - Bus Full of Innocents: Done by the Wolf Boss with a box of brand-new bouncing baby bunnies.

 - Call-Back: Po geeks out over being restrained by the same type of acupuncture cuffs used to imprison Tai Lung (this also serves as foreshadowing, as Viper is able to pick the cuffs just like Tai Lung did).

 - Call-Forward: Baby Po wears the wok on his head as adult Po did at the end of the first film.

 - Calling Your Attacks: Po does this several times, as well as some of the Furious Five like Crane.
 "Wings of Justice!" and "Feet of Fury!" come to mind.
 Though quite a few times it's relaying instructions to the rest of the Furious Five for a double team attack with him (such as a "Double Death Strike" with Tigress), so it's justified.